asethia/akka-streaming-graph/README.md

 The REST service endpoint will be http://localhost:8080/msg/create to post a string message; which will be sent to the given topic.
 The REST Service store messages into "test_demo_topic"; which is being read by kafka stream graph and print on console.

+The HTTP Server will start from Main.scala and reactive stream from ReactiveStreamMain.scala.
+You can post messages to HTTP service using CURL command:

+curl -H "Content-Type: application/json" -X POST -d '{"msg":"Test"}' http://localhost:8080/msg/create